bethaitman/rg-style-guide/_includes/headers.md

 The top bar in all Redgate applications.

-Need to work out how many different versions of this there are, then include:
+Need to work out the different versions of the header, then include:

-* where to use which one
+* where to use which header
-* colouring and spacing
+* what they look like (including colouring and spacing, what selected sections look like, etc)
-* content
+* what content needs to be in header
 * iconography